-In the decade since the Virginia Tech mass shooting, the risks to our students has never been more clear.
-Educators, administrators, and campus security all expect and strive to achieve the least exposure to risk and danger-all while balancing the need for an open, comfortable, welcoming place for students to learn.
+Over the two decades since the Columbine High School shooting, the risks to our students has never been more clear.
+Parents, educators, and administrators all expect and strive to achieve the least exposure to risk and danger-all while balancing the need for an open, comfortable, welcoming place for students to learn.